switcherapi/switcher-management/src/assets/documentation/libjava.md

 # Time in ms given to the API to respond - 3000 default value
 switcher.timeout -> Time in ms given to the API to respond - 3000 default value

+(Java 8 applications only)
+switcher.regextimeout -> Time in ms given to Timed Match Worker used for local Regex (ReDoS safety mechanism) - 3000 default value
 ```

 The Base Context provides with a more flexible way to configure the Client SDK.<br>